Wolox/tech-guides/frontend/docs/seo-guide.md

 - [HTML Validator](https://validator.w3.org/).
 - [CSS Validator](https://jigsaw.w3.org/css-validator/).

-Keep it in mind, W3C validation is not the “SEO magic bullet” to top rankings.
+Keep in mind, W3C validation is not the "SEO magic bullet" to achieve high positions.
+A good HTML syntax does not ensure you a good place in Google SERPs, but a bad syntax move us away them.

 #### Pagination